gengjia0214/jai/README.md

 `jai.arch.py` (will) provide handy way to modify popular and vanilla deep learning architectures to make the architecture compatible with the jai framework.

-`jai.kaggler` (will) provides data pipelining solutions, toolbox for general or selected Kaggle project development.
+`jai.kaggler` (will) provide data pipelining solutions, toolbox for general or selected Kaggle project development.
 It will also collect some useful tools/models from the kagglers.

+ `jai.sota` (will) provide some state-of-the-art techniques such as optmizers, schedulers, etc. that is compatible with the jai framework.

 ## Things Need to be Prepared before Use (not fully tested)